duplisea/gslea/README.md

     ##     year EAR    variable    value

-You need to name all the variables you want to extract but you can access all the years or all the EARs by putting a wide range on them:
+You need to name all the variables you want to extract but you can access all the years or all the EARs by putting a wide range on them

     EA.query.f(years=1900:2020, variables=c("T150", "ph_bot.fall", "T250"), EARs=1:99)